differences between america and germany

 If the little green walking person is not lit up on the traffic light, you do not walk.
 They don’t care if its a major intersection, or a four foot long crosswalk, you wait until you are told to walk!
 If you are caught by a cop, HELLO, fine! $$

-Walking places (not driving) is very normal
+Walking or biking places (not driving) is very normal

 I don’t know if its because I grew up in Phoenix, and no one ever walks anywhere there, but people here walk all over the place.
 It doesn’t matter what the weather looks like, on any day you could find people walking to work, to the store, to go shopping, or to do whatever it is they’re doing.
 They walk (or bike) everywhere!

 You’ve got arms, bag your own damn groceries!